skit-ai/speech-recognition/docs/api_reference/Recognize.md

 # Recognize
 Performs a synchronous speech recognition i.e receive results after all audio has been sent and processed.

+**Note**: Audios more than 60 seconds do not work with sync Recognize.
+Use [LongRunningRecognize](LongRunningRecognize.md) for long audios.

 ### Request Method
 `POST https://asr.vernacular.ai/v2/speech:recognize`